Table of contents

 Ad serving companies rely heavily on cookies to store your search information and then present you with relevant ads.
 For example, you searched about something on Amazon and now you will be seeing relevant ads on Facebook.

-Here is another article for you 😊 "Letter to an aspiring developer"
+Here is another article you might like 😊 "What Is A Cronjob?"